Melvin-Leo2000/Orbital_Algo-Rhythm/README.md

 By providing equal access to tools for retail and institutional investors, we hope to level the playing field and create a fairer financial capital market system for economies.
 Through this, more retail investors would be incentivised to participate in the financial markets and stimulate growth for their respective economies.

+## Proposed Tech Stack

+React.js (Front-End Development)

+Made use of both React classes and functional components, as well as react dependencies and hooks to build the client side.

+Express.js + Node.js

+Server side and utilized many npm packages, primarily using axios for API calls, cloudinary for storing images on cloud, plotly.js, and react-apexcharts in plotting our graphs.

+MongoDB (Database)
+User and post schema designed to store user information, and blog posts.

+API
+Yahoo Finance API
+Alpha Vantage API

+Heroku (Cloud hosting)
+Deployed to Heroku by connecting our github repo

 ## Available Scripts

 In the project directory, you can run: